 All information concerning the Company and about investing in Shares of the Company is available from the ACD at Hamilton Centre, Rodney Way, Chelmsford, Essex CM1 3BY.
 The ACD is not authorised to give investment advice and persons requiring such advice should consult a professional financial adviser.
 All applications for Shares are made solely on the basis of the current prospectus of the Company, and investors should ensure that they have the most up to date version.

 12.13 Telephone Recordings

-Please note that the ACD, the Asset Allocation Manager and Specialist Investment Managers shall record telephone calls for training and monitoring purposes and to confirm investors' instructions and to meet MiFID II requirements.
+Please note that the ACD and the Investment Manager may record telephone calls for training and monitoring purposes and to confirm investors' instructions and to meet MiFID II requirements.

 12.14 Complaints